fabacab/CTF/2017/BSidesSF/reversing/Skipper/README.md

 > [skipper-64](skipper-64)

 # Solution
-Initially I ran ltrace against the binary to get a feel for the control-flow of the program.
+Initially, I ran `ltrace` against the binary to get a feel for the control-flow of the program.
 ```
 $ ltrace ./skipper-32
 ....